Amik-Sen-Fun/tinder-react-clone/README.md

 > Here used specific version because it was giving errors

 > Note: Always use `keys` in React because it makes your app fast.
 Allows Re-ender a list efficiently a list.

+# Building the backend of the Application in Node

+To use the functionalities of ES6 we need to write the following in the `package.json` of the tinder backend